Japan-U.S. alliance should provide an alternative to China

 Even more interesting, Japan (at $367 billion) actually trounces China (at $255 billion) in pledged investments in Southeast Asia, where Beijing is still far behind its rivals in terms of actualized foreign direct investments.

 Surely, public diplomacy matters.
-It’s essential for the U.S. and Japan to proactively promote their already significant investments across the Indo-Pacific, since communist China has seemingly been a better salesman in this regard.
+It’s essential for the United States and Japan to proactively promote their already significant investments across the Indo-Pacific, since China has seemingly been a better salesman in this regard.

 But it’s not only about self-advertisement.
-Moving forward, the U.S. and Japan should create a new mega-investment initiative, which consolidates Tokyo’s pre-existing $110 billion connectivity fund as well as the Trump-era Indo-Pacific Transparency Initiative.
+Moving forward, the United States and Japan should create a new megainvestment initiative, which consolidates Tokyo’s pre-existing $110 billion connectivity fund as well as the Trump-era Indo-Pacific Transparency Initiative.

 Obviously, other major Indo-Pacific powers can and should chip in.
-Perturbed by Beijing’s growing influence, the Quadrilateral Security Dialogue (“Quad”) members as well as the European powers of France, Germany and the United Kingdom (E3) have a direct interest in the establishment of a viable alternative to China’s BRI.
+Perturbed by Beijing’s growing influence, the Quadrilateral Security Dialogue (“Quad”) members as well as the European powers of France, Germany and the United Kingdom (E3) have a direct interest in the establishment of a viable alternative to China’s Belt and Road initiative.

 Moreover, the two allies shouldn’t just focus on traditional, hard infrastructure — namely roads, ports and bridges — but also in cutting-edge technology, digital commerce, renewable energy, 5G telecommunications and human capital development, which are vital to long-term economic growth.

-A joint Japan-U.S. investment initiative is also urgently needed, especially in light of China’s bargain hunting for strategic assets among heavily-distressed economies across the Indo-Pacific and beyond.
+A joint U.S.-Japan investment initiative is also urgently needed, especially in light of China’s bargain hunting for strategic assets among heavily-distressed economies across the Indo-Pacific and beyond.

 Any effective “constrainment” strategy will inevitably have to go beyond just economics.
 Washington and Tokyo should, among others, expand maritime security assistance to frontline states battling Chinese expansionism across Asian waters as well as provide emergency assistance and COVID-19 vaccines to counter Beijing’s vaccine diplomacy.

-As in the aftermath of World Word II, when the U.S. and Japan jointly stood as the pillars of a liberal international order, once again the fate of Asia could be decided by what these two powers envision for the world’s most dynamic and contested region.
+As in the aftermath of World Word II, when the United States and Japan jointly stood as the pillars of a liberal international order, once again the fate of Asia could be decided by what these two powers envision for the world’s most dynamic and contested region.

 Richard Javad Heydarian is a professorial chair-holder in geopolitics at the Polytechnic University of the Philippines and author of, among others, “The Indo-Pacific: Trump, China and the New Struggle for Global Mastery.”